SpectrumInstrumentation/spcm/README.md

 ## Timestamps

-See the example `6_acq_fifo_multi_ts_poll.py` in the examples folder `acquisition` for more information about the usage of TimeStamps.
+See the example `6_acq_fifo_multi_ts_poll.py` in the examples folder `1_acquisition` for more information about the usage of timestamps.
 Moreover, detailed information about timestamps can be found in the corresponding chapter in the specific hardware manual.

 To setup the timestamp buffer: